-Similarly, Mohammed bin Rashid Al Maktoum Solar Park - a solar park situated around 50 kilometres from Dubai - is the largest single-site solar park in the world based on the Independent Power Producer model with a planned production capacity of 5,000 MW by 2030 (project's website).
+Similarly, Mohammed bin Rashid Al Maktoum Solar Park - a solar park situated around 50 kilometres from Dubai - is the largest single-site solar

+The co-creation of policies for urban agriculture can already take place in a participatory and multistakeholder manner and should be led by respective city authorities park in the world based on the Independent Power Producer model with a planned production capacity of 5,000 MW by 2030 (project's website).
 The solar park also houses an Innovation Centre, a Research and Development (R&D) Centre and a 3d-printed lab where other urban eco-innovations are about to be implemented as promised by the Dubai Electricity and Water Authority (DEWA) representatives who are in charge of the endeavour.